Holographic Aspects of Non-minimal $R^3 F^2 $ Black Brane in an EFT Framework: Abstract

 \section{Abstract}

-{This work investigates a modified theory of gravity where the Einstein-Hilbert action, including a cosmological constant, is non-minimally coupled to a Yang-Mills field via an $R^3 F^{(a)}_{\mu \alpha }F^{(a)\mu \alpha}$ interaction term.
-We derive a black brane solution for this model, accurate to the first order in the coupling parameter.
+{This work investigates a modified theory of gravity where the Einstein-Hilbert action, including a cosmological constant, is non-minimally coupled to a Yang-Mills field via an \(R^3 F_{\mu \alpha}^{(a)} F^{(a)\mu \alpha}\) interaction term.
+We treat this coupling as the leading higher-derivative correction in a low-energy effective field theory (EFT) deformation of the standard Einstein-Yang-Mills theory.
+We derive a black brane solution for this model, accurate to the first order in the EFT coupling parameter \(q_2\), and specify the regime of validity \(\frac{|q_2|}{L^6} \ll 1\).
 Using gauge/gravity duality techniques, we then compute two key holographic transport coefficients: the color non-abelian direct current (DC) conductivity and the ratio of shear viscosity to entropy density.
-Our analysis reveals that both transport coefficients are modified by the non-minimal coupling, with the conductivity bound violated for positive $q_2$ and the Kovtun-Son-Starinets (KSS) bound for shear viscosity violated for negative $q_2$.
+Our analysis reveals that both transport coefficients are modified by the non-minimal coupling, with the conductivity bound violated for positive \(q_2\) and the Kovtun-Son-Starinets (KSS) bound for shear viscosity violated for negative \(q_2\).
+The results are interpreted within the EFT framework, and possible constraints on the sign of \(q_2\) from stability and causality are discussed.
 In the limit where the non-minimal coupling vanishes, our results consistently reduce to those of the standard Yang-Mills Schwarzschild Anti-de Sitter (AdS) black brane.}\\

 PACS numbers: 11.10.Jj, 11.10.Wx, 11.15.Pg, 11.25.Tq\\